No. You may enter as many as you like. The most you can enter at one time is 40.

 Will I (or my school) automatically be sent a copy of the book if my picture is in it?

-No. Each contestant, instructor or school that would like to have the book must also place an order.
-About a month after notifying the finalists, we send a notification letter and order form directly to contestants and instructors (for the student contest).
-Therefore, it is important that you accurately complete all registration details.
-For the student contest, you must also fill in your instructor’s name and the complete name and address of your school.
+No. Each contestant, instructor or school that would like to have the book must place an order.
+About a month after notifying the Finalists of their status in the student contest, we send a notification letter and order form directly to their instructors.
+Therefore, it is important that you accurately complete all registration details, including your instructor’s name and the complete name and address of your school.

 I will be sending my prints and slides by mail.
 How large do they have to be?